vatpac-technology/sops/docs/worldflight/Aerodromes/sydneydep.md

 During PROPS, maximum use of runway 07/25 should be utilised to enable an east/westbound split between taxiway Golf and the runway.

 SMC West should protect the Alpha 2 rapid exit and utilise taxiways Yankee and Juilet as a second path for aircraft when Golf and Alpha are already occupied.
+Be careful taxiing outbound aircraft south of Juliet while an aircraft is landing on runway 34L, as they will plan to vacate via Alpha 2.

 ## Tower Control (ADC)
+### OzStrips
+With two SMC controllers online, utilise [strip bay bars](../../client/towerstrips.md#multiple-adcsmc-positions) to keep the **Holding Point** and **Runway** strip bays organised.

 ### Departure Spacing
 While PROPS are in use, subsequent departures from the same runway must be spaced by **3 minutes**, to assist with arrival flow in to YPAD.